MASTERS PROJECT 2018/2019

 I'll use this page to discuss modes of practice and cultural debate relating to my project, as well as philosophical issues that shape the experience of contemporary painting, and to show my methodology and flow of ideas.

-Here are some photographs showing me gathering information from the landscape sites, and some work in progress.
-The work was made in Whaingaroa Raglan, and on Mount Taranaki in 2018
+Here are some photographs showing me gathering information from the landscape sites.
+The work was made in Whaingaroa Raglan, and on Mount Taranaki in 2018, New Zealand.

 For a link to my current work click here

 I’ve been looking at Judy Millar’s beautiful paintings and enjoying their scale, the way the interact with their surroundings, the tonal qualities, and use of gesture.
 Because my project focuses on materiality, process and landscape, I’ve also been looking at her work with this in mind.